-Apparently, the answer to this question should be no since science, unlike religion, cannot offer certain and definitive answers, least of all about God.
+Apparently, the answer to this question should be no as the scientific approach unlike the religious one cannot offer certain and definitive answers, least of all about God.

-It would serve little purpose to be able to say that God exists because the model of a mind that imagines the universe explains all our observations of nature, if it were then to be falsified at some point.
+It would serve little purpose to make the existence of God dependent on the model of a mind imagining the universe if this model were then falsified.

-Despite this, scientific spirituality still makes perfect sense, and it is the history of science itself that explains why.
+Despite this, a scientific spirituality still makes sense, and it is the history of science itself that explains why.

-Since the model of an imagining mind is also corroborated by so much evidence, we can expect that if it were to be falsified one day, it would not disappear.
+Since even the model of a mind imagining the universe is corroborated by so much evidence, we can expect that if it were to be falsified one day, it would not disappear.